Rock the Block

 While new home construction continues to play a vital role, a bigger toolbox that includes repairs and other services allows Habitat to serve more families.
 Neighborhood Revitalization starts at the grassroots level — with people in the community determining the goals for their neighborhood.

-Goals for Neighborhood Revitalization include serving more families through an expanded array of housing products; demonstrating an improved quality of life in the communities where we serve; broaden the base of Habitat’s financial support and to increase volunteer participation.
+Goals for Neighborhood Revitalization include serving more families through an expanded array of housing products; demonstrating an improved quality of life in the communities where we serve; broadening the base of Habitat’s financial support and increasing volunteer participation.

 Rock the Block is here!
 Here’s a guide to the basics, and information on how YOU can be a part of transforming communities and improving lives here in the Fox Cities.

 Rock the Block takes place in targeted neighborhoods for a concentrated period of time, focusing on exterior home repair and preservation projects for low-income homeowners, and community projects to improve and beautify the neighborhood surrounding the homes.